diffplug/jscriptbox/README.md

 }
 ```

 In the code above, we provide a `square`  function and an `x` variable.
-We then build a Nashorn Javascript engine, but we could have passed any other language just as easily.
+We then build a Nashorn Javascript engine, but we could have passed any other language too.
+To add a new language, just implement [Language](src/main/java/com/diffplug/jscriptbox/Language.java) (the existing [Nashorn](src/main/java/com/diffplug/jscriptbox/javascript/Nashorn.java) can be a helpful starting point).

 <!---freshmark /javadoc -->